 LexisNexis uses a multi-layered approach for data security that includes IT security through encryption, IS security through network monitoring, and physical security of the data centers.
 The company uses access control software and follows the best practices according to industry standards, which includes an analysis of vulnerabilities, intrusion detection, and penetration-attempt testing.
 IT professionals continuously monitor and refine defenses against cyber threats from unauthorized users.

 Authorized users must follow strong account password requirements to set up accounts for login.
 IP restrictions apply for login attempts.
 Confidential personal data is shown in a truncated fashion when displayed and access to this data is restricted to certain authorized users.

-Suitable for these Law Firms
+PCLaw is Suitable for these Law Firms

 PCLaw is suitable for solo practitioners, small to medium-sized law firms as well as larger enterprise legal departments and major law firms.
 The system is designed to be used by firms with one to 49 attorneys.

 The trend is to move away from on-premise installations such as PCLaw and change case management to cloud-based offerings such as those offered by other companies.
 This PCLaw system was popular before but now is rapidly becoming outdated.